Installing the Solidity Compiler¶

 npm / Node.js¶

 Use npm for a convenient and portable way to install solcjs, a Solidity compiler.
-The solcjs program has less features than all options further down this page.
-Our Using the Commandline Compiler documentation assumes you are using the full-featured compiler, solc.
-So if you install solcjs from npm then you will stop reading the documentation here and then continue to solc-js.
+The solcjs program has fewer features than the ways to access the compiler described further down this page.
+The Using the Commandline Compiler documentation assumes you are using the full-featured compiler, solc.
+The usage of solcjs is documented inside its own repository.

 npm install -g solc